 The FJSP receives the source data from the U.S. Marshals Service, Drug Enforcement Administration, Executive Office for U.S. Attorneys, Administrative Office of the U.S. Courts, U.S. Sentencing Commission, and Federal Bureau of Prisons.
 See the Federal Justice Statistics series for data covering 2005 through the present.
 For archived data from previous years, see the Compendium of Federal Justice Statistics series.

-The Federal Justice Statistics Resource Center maintains the Bureau of Justice Statistics Federal Justice Statistics Program database, which contains information about suspects and defendants processed in the Federal criminal justice system.
+The Federal Criminal Case Processing Statistics (FCCPS) web query tool uses data from the Bureau of Justice Statistics (BJS) Federal Justice Statistics Program (FJSP) database, which contains information about suspects and defendants processed in the federal criminal justice system.

 - U.S. Marshals Service